altayaydemir/altay-dot-wtf/data/articles/happier-lighthouse.md

 This approach doesn't eradicate the CPU tax of loading and executing the JS on the pages that I actually need to render a code editor, such as this post.

-Nonetheless, it divides the amount of work while browsing and progressively loads the required stuff, which is more helpful than not doing it. 🤨
+Nonetheless, it divides the amount of work while browsing and progressively loads the required code, which is more helpful than not doing it. 🤨